Demetri Martin: Career

 He has recorded a comedy album titled These Are Jokes, which was released on September 26, 2006.
 This album also features Saturday Night Live member Will Forte and stand-up comedian Leo Allen.

-Martin returned to The Daily Show on March 22, 2006, as the new Youth Correspondent, calling his segment "Professional Important News with Demetri Martin".
 In 2007, he starred with Faryl Millet, a comedian and actress better known for her show Fancy Nancy's Funny Hour, in a Fountains of Wayne music video for "Someone to Love" as Seth Shapiro, and Millet as Beth Mackenzie.
 Both of them are characters in the song.
 He also starred in the video for the Travis single "Selfish Jean", in which he wears multiple T-shirts with lyrics written on them.

 On September 2, 2007, Martin appeared on the season finale of the HBO series Flight of the Conchords.
 He appeared as a keytar player named Demetri.

 He also had a part in the movie The Rocker (2008) starring Rainn Wilson.
 Martin played the part of the videographer when the band in the movie was making their first music video.

 In 2009, he hosted and starred in his own television show called Important Things With Demetri Martin on Comedy Central.
 Later in June, it was announced his show had been renewed for a second season.
 The second season premiered, again on Comedy Central, on February 4, 2010.
 Martin has stated that Important Things will not return for a third season.

 Prior to completing work on his second season, Martin starred in the comedy-drama film Taking Woodstock (2009), directed by Ang Lee, which premiered at the 2009 Cannes Film Festival.
 In the film Martin plays Elliot Tiber, a closeted gay artist who has given up his ambitions in the city to move upstate and help his old-world Jewish family run their Catskill Mountains motel.
 The film is based on the book written by Tiber.

 On April 25, 2011, Martin released his first book, titled This Is a Book.

 Martin played a small role in the 2011 film Contagion.

 Martin sold his movie concept Will to DreamWorks, and is expected to play a key supporting role.
 He will play the lead in the film Moon People, a pitch that he sold to Columbia Pictures.

 He also signed a blind script deal with CBS in October 2010 to produce, write, and star in his own television series.
 After CBS was shown the pilot for the series, they decided not to air it.